kfrlib/kfr/README.md

     * ALAC
     * MP3 (decoding only)
     * Raw PCM
     * decoding AAC and other formats using MediaFoundation (Windows only)
+* Universal macOS Binaries (Intel + Apple Silicon)
 * Basic RISC-V support
     * Only CPUs with VLEN >= 128 are supported
     * Linux only, clang required